 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root accge of Linount, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Grafana on CentOS 7 server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Grafana on CentOS 7

 Step 1.
-First let’s start by ensuring your system is up-to-date.
+First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Install Grafana on CentOS 7.

-First, Add new Grafana repository:
+First, Add a new Grafana repository:

 Now we can start Grafana installation with the following command: